 - 11.2.
-We will acknowledge your notification by giving you a reference number that verifies the date and time you contacted us.
-Please retain this reference number. - 11.3.
+We will acknowledge your notification verifying the date and time you contacted us. - 11.3.
 The Visa Card HOTLINE is available 24 hours a day, 7 days a week. - 11.4.
 If the Visa Card HOTLINE is not operating when you attempt notification, nevertheless, you must report the loss, theft or unauthorised use to us as soon as possible during business hours.
-We will be liable for any losses arising because the Visa Card
+We will be liable for any losses arising because the Visa Card HOTLINE is not operating at the time of attempted notification, provided you report the loss, theft or unauthorised use to us as soon as possible during business hours.

-- HOTLINE is not operating at the time of attempted notification, provided you report the loss, theft or unauthorised use to us as soon as possible during business hours. - 11.5.
-If the loss, theft or misuse, occurs OUTSIDE AUSTRALIA you must notify an organisation displaying the VISA sign and also then confirm the loss, theft or misuse of the card: - (a) with us by calling Gateway Member Services on 1300 302 474 or priority paid mail as soon as possible; or - (b) by calling the VISA Card Hotline number for the country you are in.
+- 11.5.
+If the loss, theft or misuse, occurs OUTSIDE AUSTRALIA you must notify Gateway or VISA on the numbers below - (a) by calling Gateway Member Services on (02) 9307 4200 or memberservices@gatewaybank.com.au - (b) by calling the VISA Card HOTLINE number for the country you are in.